 - ETL Engine: AWS Glue is built on top of Apache Spark, which is powered by the big data Spark architecture.
-The Spark Cluster leverages efficient and data insensitive computing.
+The Spark Cluster leverages efficient and data-intensive computing.
 It automatically generates the PySpark/Scala code for every ETL job built with the help of a Drag and Drop GUI.
-The GUI also provides the feature for Workflows which orchestrates a number of ETL jobs in the required order.
+The GUI also provides the feature for Workflows which orchestrates several ETL jobs in the required order.

 Below we have listed out the main features of AWS Glue.